mad-lab-fau/gaitmap/docs/source/development/project_structure.md

 We follow the naming conventions outlined in [PEP8](https://www.python.org/dev/peps/pep-0008/#naming-conventions).

-For algorithms (if not better name is available) we use `AuthorNameType` (e.g. `BarthEventDetection`).
+For algorithms (if no better name is available) we use `AuthorNameType` (e.g. `BarthEventDetection`).

 ### Documentation

-For documentation we follow [numpys guidelines](https://numpydoc.readthedocs.io/en/latest/format.html).
+For documentation, we follow [numpys guidelines](https://numpydoc.readthedocs.io/en/latest/format.html).
 If the datatype is already provided as TypeHint (see below) it does not need to be specified in the docstring again.
 However, it might be helpful to document additional type information (e.g. the shape of an array that can not be captured by the TypeHint)